 Hugging 9 miles of the coastline between Seaside and Cannon Beach, Ecola State Park offers visitors sweeping ocean views along an 8-mile segment of the Oregon Coast Trail.
 These treks, however, are prone to overuse, and the park has no safe overflow-parking options.

-Instead, choose the trail less traveled at Saddle Mountain State Natural Area (temporarily closed due to a downed footbridge), 20 miles east of both Seaside and Cannon Beach along a winding road that forks off of Highway 26.
+Instead, choose the trail less traveled at Saddle Mountain State Natural Area, 20 miles east of both Seaside and Cannon Beach along a winding road that forks off of Highway 26.
 The main out-and-back trail is 2.5 miles long and offers multiple jaw-dropping views en route to the summit, where you can take in the panorama of the Coast region.
 The trail is steep and difficult in spots, so this hike is for those up for a challenge in proper footwear.
 Go early and midweek to beat the crowds.

 Mt.
 Hood and the Columbia River Gorge